wonderzombie/golangcookbook/sort-a-slice.md

 There are some pre-configured types available: `int`, `float64`, and `string`.

-As a bonus, there is support for a higher-order `Search` function, a la Ruby.
+As a bonus, there is support for a higher-order `Search` function.

 [sortif]: http://weekly.golang.org/pkg/sort/#Interface